xuanwang91/xuanwang91.github.io/_pages/about.md

 ## Prospective Students

-I'm actively recruiting students who are excited about developing **principled NLP and data mining approaches** with minimum human effort.
-I also welcome students who are interested in interdisciplinary applications.
-However, my expectation is that your research should still focus on technique innovations instead of applying NLP/DM algorithms to domain-specific datasets.

 My lab at Virginia Tech has openings for **PhD students** and research internship opportunities for **master/undergrad students**.
 Prospective students satisfying the following criteria will be considered with a priority: (1) have publications in top NLP/DM/ML conferences, (2) have relevant research experiences in NLP/DM/ML, and/or (3) have a strong background in CS/Math/Stats.

 Please email me if you're interested in working with me. **In your email**, please include the following items: